 Cassini's Saturn Mission Goes Out In A Blaze Of Glory

 Controllers at NASA's Jet Propulsion Laboratory sent a final command Friday morning to the Cassini spacecraft orbiting Saturn.
-Not long after, accounting for the vast distance the message traveled, the order was received, putting the craft into a suicidal swan dive, plummeting into the ringed planet's atmosphere.
+Not long after, accounting for the vast distance the message traveled, the order was received, putting the craft into a suicidal swan dive in which it plummeted into the ringed planet's atmosphere.

 Flight Director Julie Webster called "loss of signal" at about 7:55 a.m.
 ET, followed by Project Manager Earl Maize announcing "end of mission" as the spacecraft began to break up in Saturn's atmosphere.

 "Congratulations to you all," Maize announced to applause.
-"It's been an incredible mission, incredible spacecraft, and you are an incredible team."
+"It's been an incredible mission, incredible spacecraft, and you're all an incredible team."

+Earth received @CassiniSaturn’s final signal at 7:55am ET.
+Cassini is now part of the planet it studied.
+Thanks for the science #GrandFinale pic.twitter.com/YfSTeeqbz1— NASA (@NASA) September 15, 2017

+Just how obsessed?
+Its 13-year mission to explore the strange world of Saturn went on nearly a decade longer than planned.
+It completed 293 orbits of the planet, snapped 400,000 photos, collected 600 gigabytes of data, discovered at least seven new moons, descended into the famed rings and sent its Huygens lander to a successful 2005 touchdown on the surface of yet another moon, Titan.

 Cassini's Saturn Mission Goes Out In A Blaze Of Glory